JCox06/SpectatorModeRewrite/readme.md

 enforce-worlds: false
 # The names of the worlds spectator mode is allowed in
 worlds-allowed: [ world, world_nether, world_the_end ]

+#Ensures that the player is in a land claim before they use spectator mode
+#Automatically detects your land claim plugin, currently supports: GriefPrevention
+player-land-claim-checking: false

 # If the y level is limited to the number in y-level in spectator mode
 enforce-y: false